antononcube/Raku-LLM-Functions/docs/Convert-tests-into-Gherkin-specs_woven.md

 # is-deeply
 #         llm-configuration('PaLM').Hash.grep({ $_.key ∉ <api-user-id>}).Hash,
 #         llm-configuration('palm').Hash.grep({ $_.key ∉ <api-user-id>}).Hash;
-Feature: Raku Test
+Feature: Raku test - is-deeply

-Scenario: Test is-deeply function with llm-configuration
+Scenario: Verify is-deeply function

-Given llm-configuration with Key 'PaLM' and Hash values where key is not equal to <api-user-id>
+Given a llm-configuration with 'PaLM'

+When Hash is filtered by excluding <api-user-id> keys

-When the is-deeply function is applied to the llm-configuration Hash
+Then the filtered Hash should be deeply equal to the llm-configuration Hash

+Given a llm-configuration with 'palm'

+When Hash is filtered by excluding <api-user-id> keys

-Then the result should be equal to llm-configuration Hash with Key 'PaLM'
+Then the filtered Hash should be deeply equal to the llm-configuration Hash
 ~~~